elpy1/tlsfp/README.md

 - [tlsfp.py](tlsfp.py) is imported and contains functions for unpacking TLS handshake data (specifically the ClientHello message) and building the fingerprints.
 - [tls_vars.py](tls_vars.py) is imported and contains data for verifying and mapping numerous bits of data found in the TLS handshake e.g. cipher suites, signature algorithms etc.
 - [http_helpers.py](http_helpers.py) is imported and contains helper functions for our **very** crude HTTPS server.
 - [server.py](server.py) starts a TCP server and listens on your chosen port.
-When a connection is received, we check the data in the socket buffer for a TLS handshake message.
-If it appears valid the server-side TLS handshake is initiated, and the data in the socket recv buffer is consumed.
-We then check for a valid HTTP request and respond with the client's TLS data (as hex strings) and fingerprints in JSON format.
+When a connection is received, the data in the socket receive buffer is checked (*peeked* at) to determine whether it apepars to be a client TLS handshake request.
+If it does, the server-side TLS handshake is initiated and the data in the socket buffer is consumed.
+After completing the handshake we check for a valid HTTP request and respond with the client's TLS data (as hex strings) and fingerprints in JSON format.
-- [pcap.py](pcap.py) reads a given binary file, finds all TLS **ja4** fingerprints and prints them out.
+- [pcap.py](pcap.py) reads a given pcap file, finds all TLS **ja4** fingerprints and prints them out.

+### Limitations
+Parsing of QUIC packets not supported at this stage, so only TLS (over TCP) fingerprints are provided.

 ## Installation and Usage
 These scripts were created in an effort to learn more about TLS fingerprinting.
 I've only tested them on my local machine (using `OpenSSL 3.2.1 30 Jan 2024 (Library: OpenSSL 3.2.1 30 Jan 2024)` and `Python 3.12`) with TLS 1.2 and TLS 1.3 data.
 They are not production-ready.